neo-project/neo-dev-portal/tutorials/neow3j-nep11/index.md

 ### NEP-11 Optional Methods

-The NEP-11 standard describes two optional methods called `tokens()` and `properties()` -- meaning that if methods with these names and parameters are implemented, they must follow the standard.
+The NEP-11 standard describes two optional methods called `tokens()` and `properties()`.
+Meaning that if methods with these names and parameters are implemented, they must follow the standard.
 Below you can see the implementation of these two methods.
 The `tokens()` method iterates through the `registryMap` and returns an `Iterator` based on the key-value pairs that are found in the registry.
 The `properties()` method returns a map of the provided token's properties stored in the contract's storage.
 This includes its name, and if present its description, image, and URI.

 ```java
 @Safe